jacekrozwadowski/vertx-ws/README.md

-# Vert.x web service with JDBC and SQL.
+# Vert.x microservice with JDBC and SQL.

 Project shows how to create Vert.x microservice with JDBC/SQL support.